gyanl/gyanl.github.io/_posts/2021-04-23-great-portfolios.md

 ## Portfolios

 1. <https://gyanl.com/v2> <br>An older version of my website that worked as a portfolio, and got me an internship at Zomato and a job at Microsoft.
+A bit outdated now, but it served me well at the time.

 2. <https://abhishk.me/> <br>Abhishek Sharma does a fantastic job of showing his work visually.
 The website has case studies about his projects and experiences, and also shows off his side projects and experience with code.